siberianfox/g2wiki/Digital-IO.md

 - At the end of homing limit override is removed

 ### Digital Inputs During Probing
-Probing is also an exception.
-Currently probing can only be performed on the Zmin input (di5 on the v9).
-Di5 should be set as Normally Open (Active Low).
+Probing is also an exception that disables limit functionality.

-### Future DI Settings
+### Future Digital Input Settings
 The following changes t the DI settings are planned

    Name | Description | Values